 Alternatively, you use the WireGuard VPN client applications or the command line.

 In this care, you need to know the server address (name or IP address), the public key of the server, the communication port, and the authentication credentials (the private key).
 Or, you may use a WireGuard configuration file.

 For non-techies, the simplest approach is to subscribe to a VPN service that offers WireGuard from its applications.
-There are several VPN providers that already offer access to the WireGuard protocol like NordVPN, CyberGhost VPN, Private Internet Access, VPN.ac, Mullvad, AzireVPN.
+Several VPN providers already offer access to the WireGuard protocol like NordVPN, Surfshark, CyberGhost VPN, Private Internet Access, VPN.ac, Mullvad, AzireVPN.